 - An Affidavit of Indigency if you can't afford the fees.
 See Indigency for more information.

-- Findings and Determinations for Child Support (CJD-305) if you don’t think the child support guidelines should apply to your case
+- Findings and Determinations for Child Support and Post-Secondary Education (CJD 305) if you don’t think the child support guidelines should apply to your case

 - Motion to Waive Attendance at Parent Education Program (CJD-444) if you can’t attend a parent education program